ldurniat/Tiled-Collision-Editor-Plugin/README.md

 `local physicalData = tiledCollisionEditor.getPhysicalData( 'maps.map' )`

+Note: PLugin accept only maps exported to LUA format.

 ### Physical properties

 You can specify basic properties using [custom propeties](http://docs.mapeditor.org/en/stable/manual/custom-properties/) in Tiled.
 That can be done by adding them to map itself or tile/object.
 Properties added to tile/object overrides map properties.